 Relaxing outside on your patio with your friends and family is the perfect way to spend those long summer days.
 You can chat, catch up, and cook well into the evening.
 Maintaining your patio can be a cost-effective and simple task, as long as you use the best deck paint as a solid foundation.
 Applying a coat of paint is an excellent way to seal out the elements and transform your boring patio into a place you can’t wait to spend time.

 Go with a solid color, pick an elegant stain, or go crazy and have multiple colors.
 Whatever you choose, you can end up with a gorgeous finished product that looks nice and protects your patio at the same time.
 We’ve reviewed 10 of the best types of paint for your deck available, and this allows you to pick the one that suits your needs and space.
 Our short buying guide to the best deck paints will outline all you need to consider when you shop for the best deck paint.

-- 10. Montage Signature Eco-Friendly Paint
+- 2. Montage Signature Interior/Exterior Paint – Step-Up Pick

 - Choosing the Best Deck Paints